Thank you for reading my story. My fanfic follows the Theatrical release of the film, where Stuart and Leopold are not related.

 "Your Uncle wishes to see you in his study, at once, your Grace."

 "Ah, what a surprise.
-Well, I must say, I am rather looking forward to this."
+Well, I must admit that I am rather looking forward to this."
 Leopold said with a decidedly wicked smile.
 Otis raised his eyebrows in a very discrete manner and an almost indiscernible grin.

 Otis offered Kate a glass of wine, which she readily accepted.
 He returned promptly and Kate assured him she was fine to wait alone.
-Otis obliged, hesitantly and left Kate.
+Otis obliged hesitantly, and left Kate.
 She took a few gulps of wine and began surveying the room.
 It was apparently a small library and she made her way over to a handsome leather sofa near a window.
 Kate looked out onto Old Madison Ave, dimly lit with gas streetlights.
-"Utterly amazing" she said to herself as she took a deep breath and another gulp of wine.
+"Utterly amazing" Kate murmured to herself as she took a deep breath and another gulp of wine.
 Kate sat on the sofa and soon stretched out, as exhaustion set in.

 Her thoughts then shifted to CRG.
-She had worked so hard to achieve her success, but at the moment of seeing those pictures, that all did not matter anymore.
-She wondered what they thought became of her.
-She didn't want people to believe she jumped off of a bridge, but just walked away from her promotion.
+She had worked so hard to achieve her success, but at the moment of seeing those pictures, that no longer mattered.
+Kate wondered what they thought had become of her.
+She didn't want people to believe she jumped off of a bridge, but rather just walked away from her promotion.
 Of course, she had no way to ever know what the world thought happened to Kate McKay.
 Kate closed her eyes and was soon asleep on the sofa.